Arts Council Programs and Events

 This popular quintet thrills audiences with their swing sound and sprinkles of blues, cha-cha, Foxtrot, rumba, and more.
 Are your moves a little rusty?
 Don’t fret; Sean “Gator Boy” Donovan and Nancy Fry will teach a pre-dance workshop on swing-dance variations from 7-8 pm.
 (Dance lesson included in ticket cost.)

 Check back soon for details about the second dance on Saturday, November 24.

 Art Talk: The Impressionist Garden with Rebecca Albiani

 Mercer Island Community & Event Center, 8236 SE 24th Street | 7-8 pm | $10

-Explore French Impressionism with well-known art lecturer Rebecca Albiani.
+Explore the Impressionist garden, an important motif featured prominently in the works of Claude Monet, Pierre-Auguste Renoir, Berthe Morisot, and Mary Cassatt, with well-known art lecturer Rebecca Albiani.
 A frequent speaker at the Frye Museum of Art, Albiani received her MA from Stanford University and BA from the University of California, Berkeley.
 This program is presented in partnership with the Mercer Island Sister City Association.
-Enjoy refreshments provided by MISCA following the lecture.
+Enjoy refreshments provided by MISCA following the talk.